IBM-Blockchain-Archive/car-lease-demo/README.md

 # Application Background

 This application demonstrates the lifecycle of a vehicle from creation to manufacture, through a series of owners, and finishes with the vehicle being scrapped.
 The demo makes use of Node.js for the server side programming, with Golang used for the chaincode running on the IBM Blockchain network.
-The demo has two separate chaincodes.
-The first defines the rules about what can and cannot happen to a vehicle, (similar to a v5c) and the second stores a log of what has happened to a vehicle during its lifetime.
-Both chaincodes use JSON objects to store their data.
+The demo uses a single chaincodes.
+In this chaincode, the rules about what can and cannot happen to a vehicle are defined (similar to a v5c in the UK) and the chaincode uses JSON objects to store data about a vehicle.
+The application contains a 'ledger' view to allow users to see what has happened (e.g. a vehicle was transferred from person A to person B), this is done by querying each block in the blockchain and getting information about every transaction that has happened.

 Attributes of a vehicle: